vigilancer/pash/README.rst

-named after a friend from school, Pavel Hurgcheev.
+initially was named after a friend from school, Pavel Hurgcheev - `pash`. then `psh`. until free name was found - `pipeish`.

-or because of 'PythonAdvancedSHell' thing.

-or because it sounds like `bash` but for python.

-pick[any].
+it's like pipes in shell but not exactly. hence `pipe-ish`.

 [picture-of-python-looking-like-a-shell]